c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_rnaseq_denovo.rst

 Introduction
 ------------
-The standard MUGQIC RNA-Seq De Novo Assembly pipeline uses the `Trinity <http://trinityrnaseq.sourceforge.net/>`_ software suite to reconstruct transcriptomes from RNA-Seq data without using any reference genome or transcriptome.
+The standard MUGQIC RNA-Seq *De Novo* Assembly pipeline uses the `Trinity <http://trinityrnaseq.sourceforge.net/>`_ software suite to reconstruct transcriptomes from RNA-Seq data without using any reference genome or transcriptome.
 First, reads are trimmed with `Trimmomatic <http://www.usadellab.org/cms/index.php?page=trimmomatic>`_ and normalized in order to reduce memory requirement and decrease assembly runtime, using the Trinity normalization utility inspired by the `Diginorm <http://arxiv.org/abs/1203.4802>`_ algorithm.

 Then, the transcriptome is assembled on normalized reads using the Trinity assembler.
 Trinity creates a Trinity.fasta file with a list of contigs representing the transcriptome isoforms.
 Those transcripts are grouped in components mostly representing genes.
 Components and transcripts are functionally annotated using the `Trinotate <http://trinotate.sourceforge.net/>`_ suite.
-Gene abundance estimation for each sample has been performed using `RSEM <http://deweylab.biostat.wisc.edu/rsem/>`_ (RNA-Seq by Expectation-Maximization).
-Differential gene expression analysis is performed using `DESeq <http://genomebiology.com/2010/11/10/R106>`_ and `edgeR <http://bioinformatics.oxfordjournals.org/content/26/1/139/>`_ R Bioconductor packages.
+Gene abundance estimation for each sample has been performed using `RSEM Tool`_ (RNA-Seq by Expectation-Maximization).
+Differential gene expression analysis is performed using `DESeq2`_ and `edgeR`_ Bioconductor packages.

-The DESeq and edgeR methods model **count data** by a negative binomial distribution.
+The `DESeq2`_ and `edgeR`_ methods model **count data** by a negative binomial distribution.
 The parameters of the distribution (mean and dispersion) are estimated from the data, i.e. from the read counts in the input files.
-Both methods compute a measure of read abundance, i.e. expression level (called *base mean* or *mean of normalized counts* in DESeq, and *concentration* in edgeR) for each gene and apply a hypothesis test to each gene to evaluate differential expression.
+Both methods compute a measure of read abundance, i.e. expression level (called *base mean* or *mean of normalized counts* in `DESeq2`_, and *concentration* in `edgeR`_) for each gene and apply a hypothesis test to each gene to evaluate differential expression.
 In particular, both methods determine a p-value and a log2 fold change (in expression level) for each gene.
-The Log2 FC of EdgeR is reported in the differential gene results file, one file per design.
+The Log2 FC of edgeR is reported in the differential gene results file, one file per design.

 The log2fold change is the logarithm (to basis 2) of the fold change condition from condition A to B (mutation or treatment are the most common conditions).
 A "fold change" between conditions A and B at a gene or transcript is normally computed as the ratio at gene or transcript of the base mean of scaled counts for condition B to the base mean of scaled counts for condition A. Counts are scaled by a size factor in a step called normalization (if the counts of non-differentially expressed genes in one sample are, on average, twice as high as in another,  the size factor for the first sample should be twice that of the other sample).
 Each column of the count table is then divided by the size factor for this column and the count values are brought to a common scale, making them comparable.
-See the `EdgeR vignette <http://www.bioconductor.org/packages/2.12/bioc/vignettes/edgeR/inst/doc/edgeR.pdf>`_ for additional information on normalization approaches used in the pipeline.
+See the `edgeR vignette <http://www.bioconductor.org/packages/2.12/bioc/vignettes/edgeR/inst/doc/edgeR.pdf>`_ for additional information on normalization approaches used in the pipeline.

 The differential gene analysis is followed by a Gene Ontology (GO) enrichment analysis.
 This analysis use the `goseq approach <http://bioconductor.org/packages/release/bioc/html/goseq.html>`_.
 The goseq is based on the use of non-native GO terms resulting from trinotate annotations (see details in the section 5 of `the corresponding vignette <http://bioconductor.org/packages/release/bioc/vignettes/goseq/inst/doc/goseq.pdf>`_.